oscarosorio-dev/oscarosorio-dev/README_english.md

 ### 👨🏻‍💻 &nbsp;About Me
 🎶 &nbsp;I'm really into music.\
 🤖 &nbsp;I'm presently studying AI Agents and Web Development.\
-✉️ &nbsp;You can email me at oscar.osorio1884@gmail.com!
+✉️ &nbsp;You can email me at hola@oscarosorio.co!
 I'll try to reply as soon as I can.\
-📄 &nbsp;Feel free to check out my <a href="https://oscarosorio-dev.vercel.app" target="_blank">portfolio website</a>
+📄 &nbsp;Feel free to check out my <a href="https://oscarosorio.co" target="_blank">portfolio website</a>
 <br/>

 ### Tech Stack